-It takes few moments to wake it up after sleep – it kind of turns on, but needs a moment to adjust exposure, and be ready to focus, not as snappy as D850
+It takes few moments to wake it up after sleep – it kind of turns on, but needs a moment to adjust exposure and be ready to focus, not as snappy as D850

 The shutter – I usually shoot with quite open apertures, so I often shoot with 1/8000s, but the mechanical shutter works until 1/2000, then you have to turn on the silent shutter which extends the range to 1/8000s.
 I hope this can be adjusted in the next firmware version, when I need the quicker shutter, it could change from normal to silent automatically.
-Now it can be done through menu.
+Now it can be done through the menu.

 And you can’t leave it on silent all the time as well – for example, I shoot outside in the daylight, silent shutter on, then go indoors or shoot in the night and there’s some serious rolling shutter effect possible, depending on the light.
 So you have to switch between them all the time.

 The focusing point is either too big or too small.
 When you have the normal focusing point on, it’s quite large, if you’re shooting a person with a sea in the background, you can easily miss the focus and have the background sharp instead of what I need.
-Yes, there is a PIN size focus point, but what the camera does is turns on mre precise focusing then, so the focusing becomes slower.
+Yes, there is a PIN size focus point, but what the camera does is turns on more precise focusing then, so the focusing becomes slower.
 But more precise.
 I think this too can be “addressed”.

 When you change lenses, it’s easy to get dust on the sensor.
-I’ve used my current D850 for a year now, never had and issue, had Z6 for a week, got plenty of dust on the sensor. yes, it’s easy to blow it off, but still, it’s there.
+I’ve used my current D850 for a year now, never had an issue, had Z6 for a week, got plenty of dust on the sensor. yes, it’s easy to blow it off, but still, it’s there.

 FTZ adapter has a tripod mount/thread on it – since the camera is small, I mostly hold it by the lens, so that thread feels uncomfortable in the hand.

 The camera focuses with working aperture (what I noticed, haven’t read the manual).
-Not really an issue for me as I usually use lenses wide open, but it can become an issue, if you stop down a wide angle lens at say 8.
+Not really an issue for me as I usually use lenses wide open, but it can become an issue if you stop down a wide-angle lens at say 8.
 So the autofocus sensor will think that everything is sharp, so the camera can miss critical sharpness.

 Lenses are very sharp and well corrected.
 Is it good or bad?
 Depends on your taste.
 The 50mm feels too big and heavy to me.
 Yes, it’s very sharp, but I’d prefer simpler designs, lighter and cheaper.
 Like the Nikkor 50 1.4G, just for the Z mount.
 I really wish Nikon made an autofocus pancake lens, either 35 or 50 2.8.
-Interestingly the rear element of 50mm Z lens seemed larger than the front one, must be something to do with the diameter of the mount and how close the lens is to the sensor.
+Interestingly the rear element of the 50mm Z lens seemed larger than the front one, must be something to do with the diameter of the mount, and how close the lens is to the sensor.
 So yes, I’d like to see a more simple design.
-The Z 24-70 f/4 S is the perfect travel lens due to it’s size and range.
+The Z 24-70 f/4 S is the perfect travel lens due to its size and range.
 I wouldn’t use it for my work due to f/4 aperture, but the optical quality is good.
 Sharp in all focal lengths.
 Clinically sharp.

 I do like the system, I do like the Nikon Z6 camera.
 Yes it’s different than what I’m used to.
-It’s a perfect travel camera and it also is the perfect camera for instagrammers.
+It’s a perfect travel camera and it also is the perfect camera for Instagrammers.
 Files come out already” cooked” and ready to use.
 Professionally I’m still very interested in this camera, the low light capabilities are the best i’ve seen, I can easily shoot ISO 25600 with less noise than my current d850.
-Also the focusing in the dark is outstanding.
+Also, focusing in the dark is outstanding.
 It also takes the same batteries that I already have for the d850.
 So yes – in general I do like the camera.

 If you have any questions or comments regarding my experience, feel free to comment below, I’m sure there are things I’ve forgotten to tell about.